Why Modern Business Requires a Modern EDI System

 The Difference Between Traditional EDI and Modern EDI

 EDI is the standardized messaging format for all automated B2B data movement, which includes electronic file transfer (EFT) and any transactions tied to B2B communications.
-Organizations across the globe rely on EDI to efficiently communicate with the various members of their digital ecosystem.
+Organizations across the globe rely on EDI and its standard format to efficiently communicate with the various members of their digital ecosystem.

 Previously, EDI was simply thought of as the exchange of standard electronic documents, which were defined by standards organizations, such as ANSI X12 and UN/EDIFACT.
 And while modern EDI systems still adhere to many of these standards, they also support non-standard, proprietary documents, such as flat file, XML, and spreadsheet syntaxes.

-That’s because modern EDI systems have evolved to keep pace with your ecosystems, which are now much more diversified to include wide-ranging customers, trading partners, protocols, and formats, as well as new applications and systems that must be integrated.
-In fact, new ways of doing business have emerged that put increased burden on businesses and their EDI systems to support various connections, applications, and data.
+But EDI is more than just the EDI format; it's about the EDI processes as well.
+Modern EDI systems must evolve to keep pace with your ecosystems, which are now much more diversified to include wide-ranging customers, trading partners, protocols, and formats, as well as new applications and systems that must be integrated.
+In fact, new ways of doing business have emerged that put increased burden on organizations and their EDI systems to support various connections, applications, and business documents.